muir/nchi/README.md

 This readme is heavily based upon the README.md in https://github.com/go-chi/chi.
 --->

-`nchi` is a lightweight, idiomatic and composable router for building Go HTTP services.
+`nchi` is a lightweight, elegant, and fast router for building Go HTTP services.
 It's especially good at helping you write large REST API services that are kept maintainable as your project grows and changes. `nchi` is built on top of the [nject](https://github.com/muir/nject) dependency injection framework and